ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

  * Compute nodes: Add `-l rocky8=true` to `qsub` or to your script

-Note, at this time (2023-08-31) there is a limited number of Rocky 8 compute nodes in the cluster, so _please do not send large arrays to the Rocky 8 nodes_.
+Note, at this time (2023-08-31) there is a limited number of Rocky 8 compute nodes in the cluster, so _please do not send large arrays or time consuming jobs to the Rocky 8 nodes_.